augustinsangam/crazyflie-exploration/README.md

 The above example will use the first exploration method with a starting delay of 3s.

+- The first method will simply follow walls.
+- The second follows wall and avoid (hopefully?) other drones.
+- The third use the full SGBA, including the “return to base” functionnality.

 You can either choose to copy the content to your repo or use it as a submodule.